EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 Most of the FedCloud client options can be set via environment variables:

-{{% alert title="Tip" color="info" %}} To save a lot of time, set the frequently used options like site, VO, access tokens, etc. using environment variables.
+{{% alert title="Tip" color="info" %}} To save a lot of time, set the frequently used options like site, VO, etc. using environment variables.
 {{% /alert %}}

 <!-- markdownlint-disable line-length -->